Hummus is a creamy spread you can make in 10 minutes by processing cooked chickpeas, tahini, lemon juice, and salt.

 Hummus Pasta and fork

-Creamy hummus lends itself perfectly to becoming a delicious pasta sauce.
-You’ll love it tossed with rigatoni al dente and sautéed mushrooms.
+Creamy hummus makes a delicious pasta sauce.
+Toss it with rigatoni al dente and sautéed mushrooms.

 Check out our hummus pasta.